Joe Williams (rugby league): Boxing career

 On 18 October 2014 he successfully defended his World Boxing Federation (WBF) junior welterweight world title against Indonesian opponent Rusmin Kie Raha at Bolton Park Stadium.
 He also obtained a World Boxing Association (WBA) Asian title with a unanimous points victory.

 Personal life

 Joe Williams is the son of Wilfred Williams, who played for a number of Sydney teams in the late 1980s.

 He has spoken about his battles with depression, especially during his time in Rugby League.
 In October 2014, a short story called The Enemy Within was released.
 He currently works as a motivational speaker in the field of mental health.

 In this work he has received the following awards the Suicide Prevention Australia Life Award in 2018 and, in 2019, the National Mental Health Prize.

 In October 2016 Williams visited the Standing Rock Indian Reservation during the Dakota Access Pipeline protests, carrying an Australian Aboriginal flag to demonstrate solidarity between Aboriginal Australians and Native Americans.

-Music

-Williams appears on the Brothablack music video, Are You With Me Out There, along with Anthony Mundine.